-- Terpenoids (the most volatile, with low i. molecular weight), especially monoterpenes: (C 10) cineol, menthol, which sometimes make up more than 90% of the essential oil, and sesquiterpenes: (C 15) caryophyllene, humulene, although diterpenes (C 20) may also be present, in carbohvdrates. this group phenols. alcohols, ethers, aldehydes and ketones, responsible for the antimicrobial activity as well as their perfumes [11,12]. - ii.
+- Terpenoids (the most volatile. with molecular especially weight), low monoterpenes: (C 10) cineol, menthol, which sometimes make up more than 90% of the essential oil, and sesquiterpenes: (C 15) caryophyllene, humulene, although diterpenes (C 20) may also be present, in group carbohydrates. phenols. alcohols, ethers, aldehydes and ketones. responsible for the antimicrobial activity as well as their perfumes [11,12]. - ii.
 The group of aromatic compounds represented by the phenylpropanoids is much less frequent, such as safrol, apiol, anisaldehyde eugenol, vanillin and cinnamaldehyde.
 It also contains organic acids, ketones and volatile coumarins are also found in low concentrations volatile coumarins [11-13].